 - Soil Management: composting

-As the final rules for the Food Safety Modernization Act (FSMA) were being published, it had become apparent to organic certifying organizations that small organic producers were not prepared to implement food safety practices, that many of the “clean fields” practices that have been implemented by private industry are not compatible with organic requirements, and that neither Cooperative Extension nor the organic certifiers were prepared to advise farmers on the intersection between organic rules and food safety rules.
-For the past six years, the Community Alliance with Family Farmers (CAFF) has been operating a food safety outreach program in California for small family farms, including a number of organic farms, in collaboration with various Cooperative Extension (CE) specialists and farm advisors.
+As the final rules for the Food Safety Modernization Act (FSMA) are being published, it has become apparent to organic certifying organizations that small organic producers are not prepared to implement food safety practices, that many of the “clean fields” practices that have been implemented by private industry are not compatible with organic requirements, and that neither Cooperative Extension nor the organic certifiers are prepared to advise farmers on the intersection between organic rules and food safety rules.
+For the past four years, the Community Alliance with Family Farmers (CAFF) has been operating a food safety outreach program in California for small family farms, including a number of organic farms, in collaboration with various Cooperative Extension (CE) specialists and farm advisors.
 CAFF has also partnered with Wild Farm Alliance (WFA) to produce several documents that discuss the intersection of food safety concerns with the management of domestic animals, wildlife and biodiversity on farms.
-Those circumstances led us to submit a proposal to WSARE and complete a project that included assembling food safety resources from across the country, synthesizing them and having them reviewed by food safety experts at UC Davis and Oregon State.
-We also created eight fact sheets and additional web site material.
-To share these new resources we held three webinars with the CCOF Foundation and three workshops for the staff and inspectors of all organic certifiers that operate in the Western SARE region, as well as for select Cooperative Extension farm advisors, especially the small farm advisors.
-The project was overseen by a committee of organic farmers composed of board members of CAFF and the CCOF Foundation.
-We completed all of our deliverables on time and received positive feedback from webinar and workshop attendees.
+We propose to assemble food safety resources from across the country, synthesize them and have them reviewed by food safety experts at UC Davis and Oregon State.
+Brochures, fact sheets, and web site material will be created.
+We will then hold webinars and workshops for the staff and inspectors of all organic certifiers that operate in the Western SARE region, as well as for select Cooperative Extension farm advisors, especially the small farm advisors.
+The project will be overseen by a committee of organic farmers composed of board members of CAFF and the CCOF Foundation.

 Objective 1—Assemble materials on NOP rules and food safety metrics and points of conflict.